GraphQL

 │ Path: data.sensitiveField │

-• Click the banner header to collapse/expand the error details.
+• Click the banner to expand or collapse the error list.

-• The response data field is still shown normally below the banner — you get both the partial data and the errors simultaneously.
+• The response data field is still shown normally below the banner — you get the partial data and the errors at the same time.

-• The banner is amber-coloured to distinguish it from network-level errors (which are red).
+• The banner is amber (not red) to distinguish it from network errors like connection refused, which show in red.

-1. Write a subscription operation in the query editor:
+Write your subscription operation in the query editor:

 id